Navayana: Reception

-Ambedkar's re-interpretation of Buddhism and his formulation of Navayana has attracted admirers and criticism.
-The Navayana theories restate the core doctrines of Buddhism, according to Zelliot & Macy (1980), wherein Ambedkar's "social emphasis exclude[s] or distort some teaching, fundamental to traditional and canonical Buddhism".
+Ambedkar's re-interpretation of Buddhism and his formulation of Navayāna have attracted admirers and criticism.
+Navayāna theories restate the core doctrines of Buddhism, according to Zelliot & Macy (1980), wherein Ambedkar's "social emphasis exclude[s] or distort some teaching, fundamental to traditional and canonical Buddhism".
 Anne Blackburn states that Ambedkar re‑interprets core concepts of Buddhism in class conflict terms, where nirvana is not the aim and end of spiritual pursuits, but a preparation for social action against inequality:

 Nibbāna (Skt. nirvāṇa) the state or process which describes enlightenment, is considered [by Ambedkar] a precursor for moral action in the world and explicitly associated with a non-monastic lifestyle.
 Nibbāna "means enough control over passion so as to enable one to walk on the path of righteousness".
 Ambedkar's interpretation of dukkha and nibbāna implies that moral action, for which nibbāna is preparation, will rectify the material suffering of inequality.

-Ambedkar considered all ideas in Theravada and Mahayana Buddhism that relate to an individual's merit and spiritual development to be insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
+Ambedkar considered all ideas in Theravāda and Mahāyāna Buddhism that relate to an individual's merit and spiritual development to be insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
 Buddhism, to Ambedkar, must have been a social reform movement.
-Martin Fuchs states that Ambedkar's effort is to be admired as an attempt to seek a "post-religious religion" which transcends distinctions and as being driven by the "reasonable principle of sociality", not in the sense of spiritual doctrines, philosophical speculations and existentialist questions.
+Martin Fuchs states that Ambedkar's effort is to be admired as an attempt to seek a "post-religious religion" that transcends distinctions and is driven by the "reasonable principle of sociality", not in the sense of spiritual doctrines, philosophical speculations, and existentialist questions.

-According to Blackburn, "neither view of traditional Buddhism — as a social reform movement or as some other stable entity interpreted (or misinterpreted) from a social reform perspective — is historically accurate", thereby placing Navayana theories to be ahistorical, though it served as an important means for Dalit political mobilization and social movement.
+According to Blackburn, "neither view of traditional Buddhism—as a social reform movement or as some other stable entity interpreted (or misinterpreted) from a social reform perspective—is historically accurate", thereby placing Navayāna theories as ahistorical, though it served as an important means for Dalit political mobilization and social movement.

 Scholars broadly accept that the depictions of the Buddha as a social reformer are inaccurate.
 (Note: It has been long recognised that Buddhism and Jainism were not movements for social reform, and that the Buddha's doctrine did not aim at transformation or improvement of the social conditions.)
-Gombrich (2012) states that there is no evidence that the Buddha began or pursued social reforms; rather his aim was the salvation of those who joined his monastic order.
+Gombrich (2012) states that there is no evidence that the Buddha began or pursued social reforms; rather, his aim was the salvation of those who joined his monastic order.
 Modernist interpreters of Buddhism, states Gombrich, keep picking up this "mistake from western authors", a view that initially came into vogue during the colonial era.